freedom-780/Psychedelic-Depression-Nexus-Predictive-Analysis-of-Patient-Outcomes/README.md

 # Psychedelic mushrooms Capstone Project

 Depression has been increasing even before COVID-19.
-As a tool to aid in treatment of this psydelics has seen a resurrence in recent years due to clinical trials and breakthrough studies.
-Psydelics have been used the "betterment of well people" , PTSD, etc.
+As a tool to aid in treatment of this increase,psychedelics have seen a resurrence in recent years due to clinical trials and breakthrough studies. psychedelics have been used the "betterment of well people" , PTSD, etc.

 ## Question